ebelingbarros/Final-project-Ironhack-bootcamp/README.md

 ## Francisco Ebeling
 ### *May 2021*

-Project exploring Data Collection, Visualisation and Analysis of Sports Statistics.
+This Project explores Visualisation and Analysis of Brazilian Electricity Generation Auctions.

 ## Content